TheProjectsGuy/Learning_ROS/src/basic_robotics/README.md

 ![Error in RViz in tutorial 2 part 2](./media/pic13.png)

 This error is because there is nothing publishing the `/tf` frame transformations.
-We could create one for the primitive bot that we made, but that's impractical from large sophisticated robots.
-We also would like a GUI which would allow us to move the joint and inspect what's happening.
+We could create one for the primitive bot that we made, but that's impractical for large sophisticated robots.
+We also would like a GUI which would allow us to move the joints and inspect what is happening.
 Doing that using rqt for every robot we make is also hard.
-Therefore, ros has two solutions for these tasks
+Therefore ros has two solutions for these tasks

-1. Node `joint_state_publisher_gui` (package name is also the same): This node will parse the `robot_description` ROS parameter from the parameter server, the identify the joints, then create a GUI for publishing these joint values on a topic called `/joint_states`.
+1. Node `joint_state_publisher_gui` (package name is also the same): This node will parse the `robot_description` ROS parameter from the parameter server, identify the joints, then create a GUI for publishing these joint values on a topic called `/joint_states`.
 The published messages are not to be confused with `/tf` as these are of type `sensor_msgs/JointState` (essentially an array of joint names, position, velocity, effort, etc.).
 2. Node `robot_state_publisher` (package name is also the same): This node will subscribe to a topic called `/joint_state`, read the ROS parameter `robot_description` and then create a forward kinematics model (which can convert joint positions to actual frame transformations).
 This node, through this model of forward kinematics, publishes `/tf`.
 It also notices static (fixed) joints and publishes their information on topic `/tf_static` which persist and reduce the load on `/tf` topic.

 This communication process is observed through the `rqt_graph` GUI shown above.
 Uncomment the previously commented files and try jogging (moving joints).
 The output must look similar to this